Quantum references: Lifting various quantum objects

 Third, depending on the logical foundations we use, it might not even be able to globally fix arbitrary choices $\pureeta{\mathbf A},\purexi{F}$ throughout the category of Hilbert spaces.
 (While satisfying the required constraints between them, e.g., $\pureeta{\mathbf A\otimes\mathbf B}=\pureeta{\mathbf A}\otimes\pureeta{\mathbf B}$.)
 We might instead use, e.g., the category of Hilbert spaces $\calH_A$ with a distinguished unit vector $\eta_{\mathbf A}$.
 While this seems like a very tiny constraint, it still means that we change our formal foundation just to accommodate the lifting of pure states.\footnote{ In our Isabelle/HOL formalization, we solve this issue by restricting all of results about the lifting of pure states to Hilbert spaces $\setC^\alpha$ (spaces with a canonical basis indexed by values of type $\alpha$), where $\alpha$ is of type class \texttt{default}.
 The builtin type class \texttt{default} applies only to types with a specified default element.
 For $\calH_A=\setC^\alpha$, we can then define $\pureeta{\mathbf A} := \ket{\mathtt{default}_{\alpha}}$ where $\mathtt{default}_\alpha$ is the default value of type $\alpha$.
 (And we crucially use the fact that $\mathtt{default}_{\alpha\times\beta}=(\mathtt{default}_\alpha,\mathtt{default}_\beta)$.) }

-Finding a formalization of quantum registers that does not pose the above challenges when lifting pure states (while still preserving the other features described in this paper) is an open problem.
+Finding a formalization of quantum references that does not pose the above challenges when lifting pure states (while still preserving the other features described in this paper) is an open problem.

 \paragraph{Example.} We illustrate how to use lifted pure states in a small example: We will show that three CNOTs are equivalent to a qubit swap.
 (This is near trivial in terms of the matrices but the focus of the example is not to show a complex situation but to explain the basic process.
-In situations involving many different gates on different registers, the present method would shine more as we would avoid complicated chains of swaps and tensor products with the identity.)
+In situations involving many different gates on different references, the present method would shine more as we would avoid complicated chains of swaps and tensor products with the identity.)
 We want to show that the following two circuits evaluate the same unitary: